Implemented from 15th September 2012

 TO WHOM DOES THIS POLICY APPLY

 3. This policy relates to those persons under the age of 18 years (children) who are participating in the Festival and to vulnerable adults; where applicable below read “vulnerable adult/s” for “child/children” and “carer/s” for “parents/guardians”.

 4. The Festival will ensure as far as is reasonably practicable that the all-volunteer personnel are suitable for their positions within the organisation.
-Helpers will be recruited by individual Section Organisers though personal recommendation; each Section will keep a Personal File; attendance will be recorded and the record retained; personnel will be identifiable by badge; they will be briefed on how to deal with incidents; any incidents will be recorded and that record retained for 25 years; personnel will be instructed that under no circumstances are they to allow themselves to be alone with any child.
+Helpers will be recruited by individual Section Organisers though personal recommendation; attendance will be recorded and the record retained; personnel will be identifiable by badge; they will be briefed on how to deal with incidents; any incidents will be recorded and that record retained for 25 years; personnel will be instructed that under no circumstances are they to allow themselves to be alone with any child.

-5. Should it be considered that any person will be in charge of or have regular contact with children then consideration will be given to obtaining Criminal Records Bureau (CRB) clearance; discussion of such matters and the decision will be minuted and retained.
+5. Should it be considered that any person will be in charge of or have regular contact with children then consideration will be given to obtaining Disclosure and Barring Service (DBS) check; discussion of such matters and the decision will be minuted and retained.

 DISSEMINATION OF THIS POLICY